mmamedov/page-cache/README.md

 - getPageCache():bool - Return current page cache as a string or false on error, if this page was cached before.
 - getSessionExclude():array|null - Get excluded $_SESSION keys.
 - setFileLock(false|int) - Set PHP file locking mechanism for cache file writing.
 Disable locking by setting it to false.
+- enableHeaders(bool) - Enable/disable HTTP headers related to caching.
+It is highly recommended that you turn it on.
+- clearCache() - Removes all content from cache directory.

 Check source code for more available methods.